akurdiii/Wevo/developer/api/external_api.rst

 Create records
 --------------

-Records of a model are created using :meth:`~odoo.models.Model.create`.
+Records of a model are created using :meth:`~wevo.models.Model.create`.
 The method creates a single record and returns its database identifier.

-:meth:`~odoo.models.Model.create` takes a mapping of fields to values, used to initialize the record.
+:meth:`~wevo.models.Model.create` takes a mapping of fields to values, used to initialize the record.
 For any field which has a default value and is not set through the mapping argument, the default value will be used.